Health survival paradox: Diseases

-Men are more likely to suffer from heart disease, cancer, and stroke more than women do.
+Men are more likely to suffer from heart disease, cancer, and stroke than women.
 These diseases are the main cause of the gender gap in life expectancy.

 Despite men having more fatal conditions such as ischemic heart disease, lung cancer, liver cirrhosis, traffic accidents, and suicide, women have more non-fatal acute and chronic conditions.
 The majority of the female survival advantage is accounted for by differences in mortality rates between men and women ages 50–70 due to differing rates of cardiovascular diseases.
 While women report more symptoms and experience higher incidence of musculoskeletal and autoimmune disease, men have earlier and higher rates of cardiovascular diseases, after adjusting the data for the gap in life expectancy.
 Other studies report women having higher rates of cardiovascular disease, while not accounting for women having longer life expectancy.
 A recent review found that women afflicted with coronary heart disease are generally older and have more cardiovascular risks than men with coronary heart disease.
 While men have nearly twice the incidence of coronary heart disease and related mortality, women experience more incidence at increasing age.

 Women also have higher rates of autoimmune disorders than men; one hypothesis for this is that testosterone facilitates immunosuppression in men, decreasing the likelihood men create autoantibodies that can target their own bodies, leading to autoimmune disease.

 Most countries report higher rates of chronic kidney disease (CKD) in women compared to men.
 However, the difference in CKD rates may be due to the longer life expectancy of women, as kidney function declines with age.
 Although more women are diagnosed with CKD, among individuals diagnosed with CKD who are not on dialysis treatment, the men exhibit greater mortality rates compared to women.
 Studies investigating sex differences in kidney disease have suggested that men lose kidney function faster than women.
 It is hypothesized that this may be due to the protective effects of estrogens and the harmful effects of testosterone on the kidneys, or due to lifestyle differences between men and women.